civican/legisinfo/44-1/bills/C-69/bill_text.md

       is the amount received by the taxpayer from the Aid to Publishers component of the Canada Periodical Fund in the year; and

-      **if the year begins after 2026**, an amount determined by the formula
+      if the year begins after 2026, an amount determined by the formula

       is the total of all amounts each of which is a qualifying labour expenditure of the qualifying journalism organization for the year in respect of an eligible newsroom employee, and